martinaalvera/Documentation/user_documentation/galaxy/galaxy_cluster.rst

 #.
 Select the number of Virtual Worker Nodes of your Cluster and the instance flavor, (virtual CPUs and RAM) for each worker node.
 More information on available virtual hardware presets can be found here: :doc:`virtual_hdw_presets`.

 #.
-Copy & Paste your SSH key, to login in the Galaxy instance or configure it in the :doc:`/user_documentation//ssh_keys/ssh_keys` page:
+Copy & Paste your SSH key, to login in the Galaxy instance or configure it in the :doc:`/user_documentation//ssh_keys/ssh_keys` page.

 #.
 Laniakea provides the possibility to encrypt the storage volume associated with the virtual machine on-demand, to protect user data.